-While there are differences in how individual brake systems work the principles are generally the same.
+While there are differences in how individual brake systems work, the principles are generally the same.
 Inside the caliper are a number of pistons – usually two, one for each side of the rotor – to which the brake pads are attached.
-Pulling on the levers will result in the pistons moving inwards, towards the rotor, and the brake pads making contact with its surface.
-The resulting friction is what will bring your bike to a controlled halt in all conditions.
+Pulling on the levers will result in the pistons moving inwards, towards the rotor, and the brake pads making contact with the surface.
+The resulting friction is what stops or slows the wheel spinning.

 Why disc brakes?

 Disc brakes carry two main advantages over v-brakes or cantilevers.

 Firstly, by moving the braking surface away from the rim to a hub-mounted rotor, they keep it clear of water and mud.
 This means a vast improvement in stopping power and reliability when things turn damp – compared to the ‘haul-and-hope’ experience v-brakes occasionally present in wet weather – but also an end to having your rims and rubber pads constantly chewed by a grinding paste of gritty crud, thus lengthening the life of your kit.

 Secondly, disc brakes offer great improvements in terms of pure performance over their rim-brake rivals, with much improved levels of stopping power.
 While v-brakes still have their fans, most bikers have now embraced the multiple performance and longevity advantages of the modern generation of disc anchors.